-To get the speaker out of the carton without damage open the end flaps fully and bend them right back.
-Turn the package upside-down on the floor and lift the carton vertically up to leave the speaker resting on its packing tray.
+To get the speakers out of the carton without damage open the end flaps fully and bend them right back (remember there are packed in pairs).
+Turn the package upside-down on the floor and lift the carton vertically up to leave the speakers resting on their packing tray.

 Inspect each speaker for signs of transit damage.
 In the unlikely event of this having occurred inform the carrier and the supplier.
 Keep all the packaging if damage has occurred as this will show evidence of excessive handling forces.
-It is also a good idea to keep the carton for future transportation.
+It is also a good idea to keep the carton if possible for future transportation.